June 13, 2017

 This “blind spot” in customer experience management is becoming increasingly a problem as more communications take place with an increasingly mobile workforce.

-The Kinetic Platform enables you to use your existing call recording and analytics tools with your employees’ mobile devices, just as if those devices are landline extensions.
+Mobile-X enables you to use your existing call recording and analytics tools with your employees’ mobile devices, just as if those devices are landline extensions.

 Our mobile communications compliance solution puts these devices in scope for your Customer Experience Management processes and supports a consistent, high-quality corporate identity across all communications.